omkar-4/Modern-GenZ-Vibedose/README.md

 Designed with **Live Preview** in mind, it brings a playful but professional vibe—perfect for students, writers, and digital thinkers.

+⭐ **IMPORTANT** : Please go through the [External Snippets](#external-snippets) section for instructions on how to apply folder coloring snippets.
+It has to be done manually as of now.

 <br/>

 ## Index